drnsmith/drnsmith.github.io/content/projects/Project1/Project1.md

 This not only enhances the model’s predictive power but also enriched the cooking experience by enabling personalised recipe suggestions.

-# PART 3.
+# Part 3.
-### Introduction
 Next, I explored how feature engineering transforms raw recipe data into valuable insights for predicting recipe difficulty.
 With features like ingredient complexity, technique identification, and step count, my dataset is now ready for the next stage: **selecting, training, and evaluating** a ML model that can classify recipes by difficulty level.
 Model selection was a crucial step in building a successful classifier.
 In this part, I’ll walk you through the models I tested, the training process, and the metrics I used to evaluate performance.

 ### Why Model Selection Matters
 Choosing the right model is essential because each algorithm handles data differently.
 A model that works well with structured numeric data might struggle with text-heavy datasets, while a model that excels with large datasets might not perform as well on smaller ones.

 For this project, I tested several popular classification models: